The bell tower of St Mark's

 1. Quanto è alto il campanile di San Marco?

-(How tall is the bell tower of St. Mark?)
+(How tall is St. Mark’s bell tower?)

 2. Da quando il campanile ha l’aspetto attuale?